sumergoconicio/library-manager-lite/README.md

 - `--convert`: Convert PDFs to TXT, MD files to TXT, and VTT files to TXT
 - `--identify`: Rename PDFs in buffer_folder using LLM
 - `--transcribe`: Download transcripts from YouTube videos/playlists, convert VTT to TXT, and automatically run incremental catalog update with token counting enabled
+- `--backupdb`: Create a timestamped backup of the SQLite database after saving the catalog

 ## Configuration
 Edit `user_inputs/folder-paths.json` to set: